 The CPT has to be recommended and approved by the Law College.
 OISS can authorize as long as the Associate Dean for Student Affairs approves the CPT.

 With most law students, the CPT is done part time or full time for the summer and related to a course they are taking.
 Typically, CPTs for the law school do not last more than the summer semester.
 The CPT has to be part of law-related course work and it must be performed before the completion of studies.
 Before completing your studies you can apply for OPT, for employment authorization once your degree is completed.

 Full time CPT for less than 11.5 months does not interfere with your ability to apply for OPT at the end of your studies.

 Before traveling, I-20 or DS-2019 documents should have current signature by a Designated School Official.
 Visit the OISS website for all procedures.
-The Law College Designated School Offficials are: Dean Alsup and Linda Hall.
+The Law College Designated School Official is the Assistant/Associate Dean for Student Engagement.

 - You are responsible for maintaining your immigration and academic status.